-Chemicals Used in "Spice" and "K2" Type Products Now Under Federal Control and Regulation
+Chemicals Used In "Spice" And "K2" Type Products Now Under Federal Control And Regulation

-MAR 01 - WASHINGTON, D.C. – The United States Drug Enforcement Administration (DEA) today exercised its emergency scheduling authority to control five chemicals (JWH-018, JWH-073, JWH-200, CP-47,497, and cannabicyclohexanol) used to make so-called “fake pot” products.
+WASHINGTON, D.C. - The United States Drug Enforcement (DEA) today exercised its emergency scheduling authority to control five (JWH-018, JWH-073, JWH-200, CP-47,497, and cannabicyclohexanol) used to make so-called “fake pot” products.
 Except as authorized by law, this action makes possessing and selling these chemicals or the products that contain them illegal in the United States.
 This emergency action was necessary to prevent an imminent threat to public health and safety.
-The temporary scheduling action will remain in effect for at least one year while the DEA and the United States Department of Health and Human Services (DHHS) further study whether these chemicals should be permanently controlled.
+The temporary scheduling action will remain in effect for at least one year while the DEA and the United States Department of Health and Human (DHHS) further study whether these chemicals should be permanently controlled.

 The Final Order was published today in the Federal Register to alert the public to this action.
 These chemicals will be controlled for at least 12 months, with the possibility of a six month extension.
 They are designated as Schedule I substances, the most restrictive category under the Controlled Substances Act.
 Schedule I substances are reserved for those substances with a high potential for abuse, no accepted medical use for treatment in the United States and a lack of accepted safety for use of the drug under medical supervision.